keu/docs/astro/deployment-metrics.md

 ## Astro Usage

-Use the **Usage** tab in the Astro UI to review the number of successful task runs across Deployments in your Organization.
+Use the **Usage** tab in the Cloud UI to review the number of successful task runs across Deployments in your Organization.
 Astro is priced based on successful task runs, so this view can help you monitor both Astro cost as well as Airflow usage in aggregate.

 ![Usage tab in the Cloud UI](/img/docs/usage.png)